 MTB Performance Grades assess your ability to present a recital programme.
 The exam consists of a performance of 4-5 pieces with a target duration.
 This exam is designed to replicate a live concert performance and therefore also assesses stagecraft, sense of performance and your programme.
 There are no technical or musicianship exercises required.
 MTB Exams’ Performance Grades are our equivalent to the new performance focused online exams offered by some other Boards.

 The detailed marking criteria for Performance Grades provides useful additional information and can be downloaded here.

 *Please note that for Contemporary instruments/syllabuses, as piece lengths tend to be longer, there is the option to perform 3 pieces if 4 pieces would exceed the target duration.
-Contemporary instruments/syllabuses include: Contemporary Drums, Contemporary Guitar, Contemporary Singing, Bass Guitar & Keyboard.
+Contemporary instruments/syllabuses include: Contemporary Drums, Contemporary Guitar, Contemporary Singing & Bass Guitar.
 The remaining instruments/syllabuses require a minimum of 4 pieces.

 To learn more about the different elements of our performance grades please press on the plus symbol next to the headings below.